itzg/docker-minecraft-server/minecraft-server/README.md

     docker run -d -v /path/on/host:/data ...

 When attached in this way you can stop the server, edit the configuration under your attached `/path/on/host` and start the server again with `docker start CONTAINERID` to pick up the new configuration.

+**NOTE**: The files in the attached directory will be owned by the host user with UID of 1000.
+Be sure to create that user (such as `adduser --uid 1000 ...` if you don't already have one.

 ## Versions